 In the Gallery

-Activities for Children: We have temporarily removed our Discovery bags and interactive lightbox from the museum gallery.
-However, children's trails are available during school holidays.
+Activities for Children: We have an interactive lightbox in the museum gallery and children's trails are available during school holidays.

 Photography: Photography is permitted in the main gallery for personal use only, providing that you adhere to the stipulations outlined in our Photography Policy.